Canoes vs Kayaks – What are the differences?

-Next, there are surf kayaks which, at first glance, often appear to be very similar to whitewater kayaks but which have hulls that are specifically designed for surfing waves.
+Next, there are surf kayaks which, at first glance, often appear to be very similar to whitewater kayaks but have hulls that are specifically designed for surfing waves.

 Day Touring Kayaks

-Next we have expedition kayaks, and as the name implies, are specifically designed for long range paddling excursions as well as for kayak camping.
-All expedition kayaks are sit-inside designs, they are generally longer and wider than day touring kayaks with more internal volume and sealed bulkheads.
-This provides both extra dry storage space for camping gear, food, and fresh water, as well as additional floatation.
+Next, we have expedition kayaks, and as the name implies, are specifically designed for long-range paddling excursions as well as for kayak camping.
+All expedition kayaks are sit-inside designs, they are generally longer and wider than day-touring kayaks with more internal volume and sealed bulkheads.
+This provides both extra dry storage space for camping gear, food, and freshwater, as well as additional floatation.

 Last but not least, there are two different types of racing kayaks consisting of sit-inside designs which are simply called “racing kayaks” and “surf skis” which are all sit-on-top designs.
 However, both types are much longer and much narrower than either day touring or expedition kayaks and they have a significantly higher degree of rocker.
 Both types are much faster than day touring or expedition kayaks but, they are also far less stable.
 They generally require a rudder to keep them traveling in a straight line despite their length.

-Canoe and kayak pros and cons:
+Canoe vs kayak pros and cons:

 Advantages of a Canoe